Planning for their parents’ end-of-life expenses is about the last thing most adult children want to deal with. At least not right now.

 - What happens to the money you’ve prepaid?
 States have different requirements for handling funds paid for prearranged funeral services.

 - What happens to the interest income on money that is prepaid and put into a trust account?

 - Are you protected if the organization you dealt with goes out of business?

 - Can you cancel the contract and get a full refund if you change your mind?

 - What happens if you move to a different area or die while away from home?
 Some end-of-life prepaid funeral plans can be transferred, but often at an added cost.

 Sometimes it’s more convenient and less stressful to price shop funeral homes by telephone.
 The Funeral Rule requires funeral directors to provide price information over the phone to any caller who asks for it.

 If you run into problems or have questions about your state’s laws, most states have a licensing board that regulates the funeral industry.

-Yesterday on the blog: 5 Rules to Grow Rich
+PREVIOUSLY: 5 Rules to Grow Rich

 Because you asked: Father’s Day 2018 Gift Guide